 Hedge funds used to focus purely on the all-important 'track record' of any potential new employee.
 But, with a dearth of talent coming out of investment banks, many have started their own graduate recruitment programmes and there's a renewed requirement for top degrees and professional qualifications.

 Hedge funds are notoriously picky when it comes to academic qualifications.
-The people they hire will emerge from Ivy League universities, with straight As and an unblemished record of achievement.
+The people they hire will emerge from Ivy League or other top universities, with straight As and an unblemished record of achievement.
+This focus on formal qualifications is a recent development.

 “Hedge fund employers rarely look for formal qualifications, beyond a strong undergraduate degree,” says Anthony Keizner, partner at Odyssey Search Partners.
 “There’s a general suspicion that further education takes someone away from investing in the markets, where they would have been better off learning ‘real life’ experiences on the job.”

 As an alternative, there’s the Chartered Alternative Investment Analyst (CAIA) qualification.
-36% of those with this qualification work as an analyst or portfolio manager in a hedge fund, but there are still only 8,400 CAIA members globally.
+36% of those with this qualification work as an analyst or portfolio manager in a hedge fund, it says, but there are still only 9,000 CAIA members globally.
+Our figures suggest that 3% of hedge fund professionals have the CAIA.

-Based on the analysis of hedge fund professionals who’ve uploaded their CV to eFinancialCareers over the past year, the most prevalent qualification in hedge funds beyond an undergraduate degree is a Masters, with 24% going on to study a post graduate qualification.
-Just 9% of hedge fund professionals possess an MBA.
+Based on the analysis of hedge fund professionals who've uploaded their CV to eFinancialCareers over the past year, the most prevalent qualification in hedge funds beyond an undergraduate degree is a Masters, with 22% going on to study a post graduate qualification.
+MBAs might be prevalent in private equity, but hedge funds generally don't demand you go to business school - just 14% of hedge fund professionals possess an MBA.